MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Get-Module.md

 ## NOTES

 - Beginning in Windows PowerShell 3.0, the core commands that are included in PowerShell are packaged in modules.
 The exception is **Microsoft.PowerShell.Core**, which is a snap-in (**PSSnapin**).
 By default, only the **Microsoft.PowerShell.Core** snap-in is added to the session.
 Modules are imported automatically on first use and you can use the `Import-Module` cmdlet to import them.

-- Starting in Windows PowerShell 3.0, the core commands that are installed with PowerShell are packaged in modules.
-In Windows PowerShell 2.0, and in host programs that create older-style sessions in later versions of PowerShell, the core commands are packaged in snap-ins (**PSSnapins**).
+- In Windows PowerShell 2.0, and in host programs that create older-style sessions in later versions of PowerShell, the core commands are packaged in snap-ins (**PSSnapins**).
 The exception is **Microsoft.PowerShell.Core**, which is always a snap-in.
 Also, remote sessions, such as those started by the `New-PSSession` cmdlet, are older-style sessions that include core snap-ins.

   For information about the **CreateDefault2** method that creates newer-style sessions with core modules, see
   [CreateDefault2 Method](/dotnet/api/system.management.automation.runspaces.initialsessionstate.createdefault2).

 - `Get-Module` only gets modules in locations that are stored in the value of the **PSModulePath** environment variable ($env:PSModulePath).
-You can use the **Path** parameter of the `Import-Module` cmdlet to import modules in other locations, but you cannot use the `Get-Module` cmdlet to get them.
+The `Import-Module` cmdlet can import modules in other locations, but you cannot use the `Get-Module` cmdlet to get them.

 - Also, starting in PowerShell 3.0, new properties have been added to the object that `Get-Module` returns that make it easier to learn about modules even before they are imported.
 All properties are populated before importing.
 These include the **ExportedCommands**, **ExportedCmdlets** and **ExportedFunctions** properties that list the commands that the module exports.

 - The **ListAvailable** parameter gets only well-formed modules, that is, folders that contain at least one file whose base name is the same as the name of the module folder.
 The base name is the name without the file name extension.
 Folders that contain files that have different names are considered to be containers, but not modules.

-  To get modules that are implemented as .dll files, but are not enclosed in a module folder, specify both the **ListAvailable** and **All** parameters.
+  To get modules that are implemented as DLL files, but are not enclosed in a module folder, specify both the **ListAvailable** and **All** parameters.

 - To use the CIM session feature, the remote computer must have WS-Management remoting and Windows Management Instrumentation (WMI), which is the Microsoft implementation of the Common Information Model (CIM) standard.
 The computer must also have the Module Discovery WMI provider or an alternate WMI provider that has the same basic features.

   You can use the CIM session feature on computers that are not running the Windows operating system and on Windows computers that have PowerShell, but do not have PowerShell remoting enabled.

   You can also use the CIM parameters to get CIM modules from computers that have PowerShell remoting enabled.
 This includes the local computer.
 When you create a CIM session on the local computer, PowerShell uses DCOM, instead of WMI, to create the session.

 ## RELATED LINKS